1 Language Models: What and Why

 Although simple, BOW encoding works reasonably well in practice, for many NLP tasks—they are usually combined with some form of weighting such as TF-IDF (see callout above).

 Embeddings look very different from OHE vectors, as can be seen in Figure 1.11.
-They are smaller in length; they are denser (i.e. non-sparse) and they encode semantic information about the word.
+They are smaller in length; they are denser and they encode semantic information about the word.
 This opens up a whole new avenue for making NLP more accurate.

 The embeddings produced by Word2vec were so good that one could even perform arithmetic on them and arrive at reasonable results.
 Figure 1.12 shows an example of this: the country-capital relationship can be represented as a vector addition.
 If you add the vector that represents the country-capital relationship to the vector that represents a country, you will arrive close enough to the vector that represents its capital city!

-1.4.3 The de facto base layer for NLP tasks
+1.4.4 The de facto base layer for NLP tasks

-As we saw earlier, the main reason why language models can be trained on such large datasets (in the order of trillions of tokens) is that they can be trained in an unsupervised fashion.
+The main reason why language models can be trained on such large datasets (in the order of trillions of tokens) is that they can be trained in an unsupervised fashion.
 There is no need for manual data annotation!
 Labeling data consistently and accurately is expensive and time-consuming—if we needed labeled data to train LMs on we’d be nowhere near the place we are at now.

 Language models harness massive amounts of data to learn increasingly good representations of words.
 This boosts the performance of any other downstream NLP task using those.

-Part III (chapters 09, 10, and 11) will explain in more detail how to use LMs in other NLP tasks, with worked examples and detailed illustrations.
+?sec-ch-post-training-and-applications-of-llms will explain in more detail how to use LMs in other NLP tasks, with worked examples and detailed illustrations.

-Each of these three strategies has advantages and disadvantages—let’s examine them in more detail:
+There are at least 3 ways to do that: (1) feature-based adaptation, (2) fine-tuning, and (3) in-context learning.
+Each of these has advantages and disadvantages—let’s examine them in more detail:

 Feature-based adaptation